andre-st/goodreads-toolbox/t/README.md

 | Essential Goals¹                   | Why² + Scope
 |------------------------------------|-------------------------------------
 | Monetary costs &#8815; PC+Internet | Solo-developer non-profit side-project; Out of scope: distributed scraping with unique IP addresses (due to request throttling); we can easily wait for results
-| Correctness                        | Worst case: wasted computer time and power-consumption, missed book discovery opportunities, too many annoying/useless emails (recentrated); Out of scope: formal proofs, deep specifications
 | Unattendability                    | Scraping can take hours: allow people leaving the computer/process or running the toolbox on a remote computer/server
 | Fault-tolerance                    | Scraping can take hours: expect Internet connection issues, Goodreads has exceptions and is sometimes over capacity or in maintenance mode, invalid dates, ...; supports unattendability goal (FT is not high availability)
 | Resumability                       | Scraping can take hours: allow intentional breaks, expect program or computer crashes, power issues -- we don't want to start from the beginning
 | Testability                        | Scraping the Goodreads website expects stable HTML/JS-parts and we cannot know in advance when and where changes will occur (long-term failure).
 So regular and throughout (i.e., automated) testing is needed.
+| Correctness                        | Worst case: wasted computer time and power-consumption, missed book discovery opportunities, too many annoying/useless emails (recentrated); Out of scope: formal proofs, deep specifications
 | Repair Turnaround Time             | Scraping can take hours: shouldn't impact regular debugging too much
 | Ease of use on UNIX systems        | Out of scope: Windows, GUIs, Browser-Addons, SaaS too much effort, although it would increase potential user base
-| Learnability                       | Many program options and functions (libs), you cannot remember everything; no docs = no users; correct use and some expectation management supports correctness goal
+| Learnability                       | Lot of program options and functions (libs), you cannot remember everything; no docs = no users; correct use and some expectation management supports correctness goal
 | Integrity                          | Users on GR might try to abuse scrapers such as our programs or other programs (reading our outputs) by saving rogue strings in reviews, usernames etc (XSS)